Managing your reputation: why firms need to look beyond compliance

 The yin-yang of reputation management: conduct and compliance

-Stronger regulations and greater transparency have removed some of the cowboys from financial services but more can be done to improve business standards and customer protection.
-Instead of focusing on what they can’t do, business leaders are being encouraged to explore what they can do.
+Stronger regulations and greater transparency have helped remove some of the cowboy practices from financial services but regulations have increasingly come to focus on conduct.
+Effectively, instead of focusing on what they can’t do, business leaders are being encouraged to explore what they can do.

 Strategies to avoid reputation damage

 From emission scandals to poor diversity standards, businesses are being increasingly held to a higher standard.
 And while compliance teams may be working non-stop just to meet the regulations their organisation is set, the role this plays in corporate governance and external reputation management is unavoidable.

 Regulatory breaches can of course mean poor corporate governance and severe reputational damage (as see whenever a large bank or financial services organisation is penalised for misleading or mistreating customers).
 This has made more organisations throughout financial services invest heavily in reputation management, proving to shareholders (both existing and prospective) that they run a tighter ship.

 A big part of this is to review your conduct and consider what initiatives you want to put in place to improve practice and minimise any future potential risk to your reputation.
 Going above and beyond when it comes to accountability over your brand can play a vital role here.

 "We expect to see an increasing focus on ethics, culture and principles, and progress towards functions which are enabling change, acting in an advisory capacity to the business and providing a source of competitive advantage."
 'New horizons: Compliance 2020 and beyond', by Deloitte

 So how can firms take that vital extra step?

 With the MirrorWeb Platform, financial services firms are going beyond compliance and demonstrating how seriously they take accountability.